 LANDSCAPE ARCHITECTS, ARCHITECTS, ENGINEERS, AND PLANNERS, P.C.
-SARATOGA SPRINGS NEW YORK CITY BOSTON include forming a Town-wide watershed protection plan; and preservation of historic buildings, landscapes, and estates through preparation of a historic preservation plan.
+SARATOGA SPRINGS \ NEW YORK CITY \ BOSTON

 ©Copyright.
 The Saratoga Associates.
-All Rights Reserve
+All Rights Reserved.

 - Parks & Recreation: Recreational resources should continually be assessed, modified, and improved to ensure the expectations, abilities, and interests of all residents, and visitors, are met.
 Many parties participated in successes improving parks, while trail planning greatly advanced. - Economic Sustainability: Bolton's economic, cultural, environmental, and natural resources must be protected and enhanced to maintain Bolton as a choice for residents, tourists, entrepreneurs, and others seeking the unique rural experience and high quality of life offered in Bolton. - Housing: Foster a variety of housing types to accommodate the varying needs of all Bolton residents in an attractive manner, including seniors, seasonal workers, low to moderate-income residents, and young families.
 The 2003 Plan presents recommendations ranging from forming a housing partnership to stimulating affordable housing.
 The County's major housing planning initiative that is underway may offer a means for advancing housing planning and development, which is regional as well as local in nature. - Infrastructure & Community Services: Continue to provide high-quality municipal services to every resident in the community that protect the natural environment, regard resident's needs, and protect the health, safety, and general welfare of the community.
 The community met the objective to establish a Town planner position, and grants have assisted in bolstering and sustaining existing sewers, which is an underpinning of the 2003 plan's aim to expand sewer infrastructure.
 The need for developing a parking management program for Bolton Landing Business District remains a pressing need.